-[BS] A107.5.2 Torque testing of new bolts.
-Bolts embedded in unreinforced masonry walls shall be tested using a torque-calibrated wrench to the following minimum torques:
+[BS] A107.5.2 Torque testing of new anchors.
+Anchors embedded in unreinforced masonry walls shall be tested using a torque-calibrated wrench to the following minimum torques:

-$^{1}/{2}$ -inch-diameter (12.7 mm) bolts: 40 foot pounds (54.2 N-m).
+1/2-inch-diameter (12.7 mm) bolts: 40 foot pounds (54.2 N-m).

-$^{5}/{8}$ -inch-diameter (15.9 mm) bolts: 50 foot pounds (67.8 N-m).
+5/8-inch-diameter (15.9 mm) bolts: 50 foot pounds (67.8 N-m).

-$^{3}$ /4-inch-diameter (19.1 mm) bolts: 60 foot pounds (81.3 N-m).
+3/4-inch-diameter (19.1 mm) bolts: 60 foot pounds (81.3 N-m).

 [BS] A107.5.3 Prequalification test for bolts and other types of anchors.
-This section is applicable when it is desired to use tension or shear values for anchors greater than those permitted by Table A1-E. The direct-tension test procedure set forth in Section A107.5.1 for existing anchors shall be used to determine the allowable tension values for new embedded through bolts, except that no preload is required.
-Bolts shall be installed in the same manner and using the same materials as will be used in the actual construction.
-A minimum of five tests for each bolt size and type shall be performed for each class of masonry in which they are proposed to be used.
-The allowable tension values for such anchors shall be the lesser of the average ultimate load divided by a safety factor of 5.0 or the average load at which $\frac{1}{8}$ inch (3.2 mm) elongation occurs for each size and type of bolt and class of
+ASTM E488 or the test procedure in Section A107.5.1 is permitted to be used to determine tension or shear strength values for anchors greater than those permitted by Table A108.1(2).
+Anchors shall be installed in the same manner and using the same materials as will be used in the actual construction.
+Not fewer than five tests for each bolt size and type shall be performed for each class of masonry in which they are proposed to be used.
+The tension and shear strength values for such anchors shall be the lesser of the average ultimate load divided by 5.0 or the average load at which 1/8 inch (3.2 mm) elongation occurs for each size and type of anchor and class of masonry.